LouieYang/DMN4/README.md

 # DMN4: Few-shot Learning via Discriminative Mutual Nearest Neighbor Neural Network

+**IMPORTANT: This repository is deprecated and won't update.** Please move to [MCL](https://github.com/LouieYang/MCL) for the updated results.

 The code repository for "DMN4: Few-shot Learning via Discriminative Mutual Nearest Neighbor Neural Network" in pytorch.
 If you use any content of this repo for your work, please cite the following bib entry:

     @article{liu2021dmn4,